CS-Swansea/cs-swansea.github.io/monday-reading-group.md

 ## What topics should papers be on?

 Anything related to computer science or your research.
-That said, if you've stumbled upon a truely interesting paper in one of our neighboring fields then please bring it along.
+That said, if you've stumbled upon a truly interesting paper in one of our neighboring fields then please bring it along.

 ## I'd like to attend, but have not got a paper prepared...